Nursery and Reception

-During your child's time in Nursery and Reception, they will learn skills, acquire new knowledge and demonstrate their understanding through seven areas of learning and development.
+Children in Nursery and Reception will learn skills, acquire new knowledge and demonstrate their understanding through 7 areas of learning and development.

-As children grow, the prime areas will help them to develop skills in the remaining four specific areas.
-These are:
+As children develop in the prime areas they will begin to engage in learning linked to the four specific areas.

-This is document we use at Holy Cross to plan for children in the Early Years:
+We use these documents at Holy Cross to plan for children in the Early Years

 Assessment at the end of Reception